Lottie Mandana Nickerson

 It was rumored on Wednesday that the defense would introduce sensational new testimony.

-• Newspaper Article: Bangor Daily News, 8 Jul 1927, Bangor, ME.
+• Newspaper Article: Bangor Daily News, 8 Jul 1927, Bangor, Penobscot, Maine, United States.

 ARCHER DIVORCE CASE CONCLUDED